Culturally responsive therapy for individuals and couples in New York & Texas

 Couples therapy

-Intimate relationships often reveal our deepest needs and fears.
-They can also be where we feel the most known and accepted.
+Intimate relationships can reveal our deepest needs as well as our deepest fears.
+They may also be where we feel the most known and accepted.
 Every relationship encounters challenges, cycles through harmful patterns, and requires mutual effort between partners to grow.

-Trained in Emotionally-Focused Therapy (EFT) for couples, I strive to create a safe, accepting space for partners to identify unhelpful patterns and create new, authentic connections.
-Partners can build more effective communication, identify their negative cycle, and explore tricky conversations in a new, more connected way.
+With my training in Emotionally-Focused Therapy (EFT) for couples, I strive to create a warm space for partners to identify the roots of their unhelpful patterns.
+Through couples therapy, partners can build more effective communication, develop deeper understanding of each other and explore tricky conversations with more confidence and connection.
 I work with couples to explore how each of their needs and desires can share space within the relationship.
-Therapy can act as preventive care for your relationship, particularly during life transitions (e.g., moving, becoming engaged or married, entering parenthood, etc.).
+Therapy can be also be a way to proactively care for your relationship, particularly during life transitions (e.g., moving, becoming engaged or married, entering parenthood, etc.).

 What is Emotionally-Focused Therapy?